Communications and Society Program

 As trusted institutions, public libraries serve their communities by improving digital skills, helping people access information in new ways, providing a space for learning at every age, and connecting people to jobs, educational opportunities and critical community services.
 Yet, despite these benefits, libraries face ongoing challenges with budget cuts and the need to adapt in an increasingly diverse, mobile and digital society.

-The Dialogue kicked off with an invitation-only meeting in early August where selected working group members considered solutions to ensure public libraries are at the forefront of serving communities for years to come.
+The Dialogue kicked off with its inaugural meeting in Aspen, Colorado in August 2013, where Working Group members considered challenges and opportunities to ensure that public libraries are at the forefront of serving communities for years to come.

 In the meantime, read the materials from the Dialogue's lead-off presentations on 8/4/13 by John Seeley Brown (Reimagining Learning for a World of Constant Change), Reed Hundt (Reimagining Libraries: Four Choices, Four Trends, Four Questions) and Lee Rainie (Pew Survey Data: Library Use) and join the conversation on Twitter.
 Use the Dialogue's hashtag – #libraryvision – to share your vision for the next generation of public libraries.